 Throughout my years as a teacher, I have always strived to consciously grow and develop as a learner.
 I enjoy reflecting on my professional experiences on my blog, Always Learning, as a way to practice what I teach.
-Outside of school, I enjoy lifting heavy weights, running, vegetarian or vegan cooking, yoga, zen meditation, jewelry making, reading, movies, and anything that has to do with technology.
+Outside of school, I enjoy lifting heavy weights, running, vegetarian or vegan cooking, yoga, zen meditation, photography, jewelry making, reading, movies, and anything that has to do with technology.

 I am an enthusiastic, passionate teacher, who truly loves working with anyone interested in learning – from children, to teachers, to parents!
 My goal as a technology coach is to empower others with the skills for how to learn with technology, and to ensure that every child or adult that leaves a learning experience with me feels comfortable, confident, and excited about the challenges and rewards that technology has to offer.